 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in North Carolina?
 State law is vague on the subject, which can lead to some confusion.
 But according to other state and tax laws, you are considered to be “doing business” in most states and required to foreign qualify if:

 - Maintain any kind of physical presence in the state.
-This means offices, stores, warehouses, distribution centers, or other structures
+This means offices, stores, warehouses, distribution centers, or other structures.

-- There are salespeople, agents, or other representatives making transactions on behalf of your LLC in the state
+- There are salespeople, agents, or other representatives making transactions on behalf of your LLC in the state.

 LLCs with certain structures are required to pay a franchise tax each year in North Carolina.
 But the state won’t know to tax you unless you’ve foreign qualified.
 If you’re thinking “it’d be easier to skip qualification and avoid the tax,” don’t be tempted!
 This will likely lead to heftier fines in the future.
 For more on the franchise tax, see the North Carolina Department of Revenue website.
 It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

-If you’re unsure whether or not you need to file for foreign qualification in North Carolina, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in North Carolina, we suggest seeking legal counsel.

 Could I be exempt from foreign qualifying in North Carolina?